-Easter scrolls are a fun take on the traditional Easter bun recipe, Hot cross buns.
+Easter scrolls are a fun take on the traditional Easter bun recipe, hot cross buns.
 Soft dough spiced with hot cross bun spices is swirled with cinnamon sultanas, spread with a sugar glaze, and drizzled with lemon icing.

 Jump to: